 A majority of women over 40 want more products for perimenopausal and menopausal women.
 Unfortunately, boomers, and older generations in general, are often forgotten.
 That is because most marketing strategies focus on Millennials and Gen Z. That said, boomers are one of the most affluent generations, and they definitely deserve the attention of beauty brands.

-24. Brands are incorporating pollution protection in their products, in line with skincare trends for 2020.
+24. Brands were incorporating pollution protection in their products, in line with skincare trends for 2020.

 Pollution is the second biggest danger to skin, right after sun exposure, something beauty brands are becoming aware of.
-Last year, Liberty London increased the sale of pollution-battling products by 57%.
-At the same time, Clé de Peau Beauté plans to add pollution defense to its flagship product — the Correcting Cream Veil.
+Liberty London increased the sale of pollution-battling products by 57% in 2019.
+At the same time, Clé de Peau Beauté plans to add pollution defense to its flagship product—the Correcting Cream Veil.

 Some Fun Beauty Industry Facts